Five Levels of AI Development: Why the J-Curve Gets Everyone

 Level 3 -- Waymo with Safety Driver

 Here the role shifts fundamentally: the developer becomes a code reviewer.
-"Your life is diffs," says Shapiro.
+"Your life is diffs," says Shapiro1.
 AI generates the code, the developer reviews, corrects, approves.
 You write less code and read more.

 It sounds like a small difference from Level 2, but it's a categorical leap.
 At Level 2 you develop with AI.
 At Level 3, AI develops and you verify.
 That requires an entirely different competency: you need to review code you didn't write, at a pace that doesn't eat up the productivity gains.